Guo-Lingjun/guo-lingjun.github.io/_pages/about.md

 ---
 layout: archive
-title: "About"
+title: "About Guo"
 permalink: /
 author_profile: true
 ---

-Guo, Lingjun is a PhD candidate in Industrial and Systems Engineering at Lehigh University.

-His Ph.D. thesis focuses on:
+Guo is a PhD candidate in Industrial and Systems Engineering at Lehigh University.
+He is a student member of the [OptML Lab](https://optml.lehigh.edu), working on the development of algorithms for nonlinear, nonconvex problems with stochastic constraints.
+His Ph.D. thesis has a cross-interest among the following areas:
 - constrained optimization
 - stochastic optimization
+- nonlinear optimization
 - machine learning
-- nonlinear optimization
+Generally speaking, his research interests fall within the category of Applied Mathematics.

-Before joining Lehigh University, he received an M.Eng in IOE from the University of Michigan, Ann Arbor.
+Before joining Lehigh University, he received an M.Eng in IOE from the University of Michigan, Ann Arbor, in 2023.
 He received a B.S. in Applied Mathematics from Fudan University, China.